ACOUSTIC NOISE CANCELLING

 What is NFC?

-Near Field Communication (NFC) is a short-range wireless technology that enables two NFC-enabled devices to communicate when they are placed in close proximity with one another, typically less than 10 cm (4”).
+Near Field Communication (NFC) is a short-range wireless technology that enables two NFC-enabled devices to communicate when they are placed in close proximity with one another, typically less than 10 cm (4").
 For QuietComfort 35 headphones II, NFC is used to facilitate Bluetooth® pairing.
-When an NFC-enabled device, such as a smartphone, is placed near the right earcup of the headphones, it pairs them to the device via Bluetooth®.
+When an NFC-enabled device, such as a smartphone, is placed near the right earcup of the headphones, they are paired to the device via Bluetooth.
 Placing the device near the earcup a second time will unpair the headphones.

 Can QuietComfort 35 wireless headphones II take calls?